The divorce process demystified

 De-facto relationships demystified Transcript

-Hi, I’m Vanessa Mathews from Mathews Family Law & Mediation Services.
+Hi, I’m Vanessa Mathews from Mathews Family Law & Mediation Specialists.
 Today I want to discuss a number of issues related to divorce.

 I want to stress that these issues are best handled by a lawyer.
 I would encourage you to talk with a lawyer and to read more about these issues on our website before you take any steps on your own.